jkwidgery/portfolio/README.md

 # Jasmine Widgery's Developer Portfolio
-This is the repo for my personal website!
+This repo is my personal portfolio.

 Each branch is a separate project I've worked on.
 Please feel free to look around!